raynamharris/vennbar/README.md

 all identified by the first or last author.

 [Venn diagrams](https://en.wikipedia.org/wiki/Venn_diagram) are a type of figure that I see a lot of behavioral genomics research.
-While I do agree that Venn diagrams are a great way to *conceptualize* the goal of looking for shared or unique transcriptional responses to experimental manipulations, I don’t think they are the best way to *vizualize empirical data*.
+While Venn diagrams are a great way to *conceptualize* the goal of looking for shared or unique transcriptional responses to experimental manipulations, I don’t think they are the best way to *vizualize empirical data*.

-I don’t think I am the only one with this opinion.
+I also don’t think I am alone with this opinion.
 I searched for “Venn” in Garrett Grolemund & Hadley Wickham’s [R for Data Science](https://r4ds.had.co.nz/) book and in Claus Wilke’s [Fundamentals of Data Visualization](https://serialmentor.com/dataviz/)